This is a continuation from part 1 of this blog, which you can read here

 Finally you can see an example of how these properties sum together here:

-We can combine different weights of these components together to create the effect of many different materials.
-In the Phong model, these weights are often labeled `kappa_a`, `kappa_d`, and `kappa_s`.
+We can combine different weights of these components together to create an approximation of varying accuracy of many different materials.
+In the Phong model, these weights are often labeled `kappa_a`, `kappa_d`, and `kappa_s` which correspond to the ambient, diffuse, and specular weights respectively.
 In addition, there is one more constant, called the shininess or attenuation constant (which I will label `alpha`), which controls how tight the specular reflection is.
 Higher values correspond to shinier surfaces and therefore tighter (smaller) specular highlights.